 - Dune Buggy / Sand Rail

-- Your eBay account, and the account of the seller, had an eBay Site feedback rating of zero or above as of the listing's end date and your account is in good standing (i.e. not suspended) at the time the reimbursement request is filed.
+- Your account is in good standing at the time the reimbursement request is filed.

-- You have not filed a VPP reimbursement request in the last 180 days.
+- This is your first reimbursement request under VPP in the last 180 days.

-- You, the seller, the vehicle, and the financial institutions on which payment was drawn, and to which payment was made, must have been located in one of the fifty United States or Canada on the listing's end date.
+- You, the seller, the vehicle, and the financial institutions on which payment was drawn, and to which payment was made are located in one of the fifty United States or Canada on the purchase date.

-- You are able to provide the VPP Administrator with documentation to substantiate all purchase payments, and/or estimates for repair, related to your reimbursement request within 14 days of filing your reimbursement request.
+- You are able to provide the VPP Administrator with documentation to substantiate all purchase payments and/or estimates for repair, related to your reimbursement request within 14 days of your reimbursement request.